4 Easy Steps to Asphalt Maintenance

 Skipping this step would be like painting over a crumbling dam—not exactly fixing the most pressing problem!

 Sealing up cracks and patching potholes as they occur will prevent further damage and more large-scale excavation and replacement in the future.
-These videos and articles will show you how to get started:

 Find out when it’s time to use asphalt cold patch, and how to apply it to fix a pothole.